hth313/boost41/doc/misc.rst

 .. index:: APX, append to X

-This function that makes it possible to append to the number in X register.
+This function makes it possible to append to the number in ``X`` register.
 You can see this as a counterpart of the append function in alpha mode.

-In the book "Extend your HP-41" there is a discussion of this function and some motivation of why it is useful on page 541, followed by a synthetic program on page 542.
+In the book *Extend your HP-41* there is a discussion of this function and some motivation of why it is useful on page 541, followed by a synthetic program on page 542.
 The ``APX`` function provided here is an MCODE version of this program and works mostly the same.